-The Bible teaches that if any person divorces and remarries for a reason other than sexual immorality (or extreme abuse, etc.), that person is living in an adulterous marriage.
+The Bible teaches that if any person divorces and remarries for a reason other than sexual immorality (or abandonment), that person is living in adultery.

 But I say unto you, That whosoever shall put away his wife, saving for the cause of fornication, causeth her to commit adultery: and whosoever shall marry her that is divorced committeth adultery.